Therapy Blog

 5 Natural Ways To Boost Your Mood During SAD

-Posted May 26, 2023 by Cristina Vrech
+Posted on Friday, May 26th, 2023 by Cristina Vrech

 Here in this blog, we have explored five ways for you to boost your mood during SAD, but what is SAD?
 SAD is also known as Seasonal Affective Disorder and is a type of depression that occurs at the same time each year, usually in the fall and winter months, as a result of a lack of sun.
 There are many signs associated with SAD that can significantly impact an individual’s quality of life.